Set Up Your Cash Wrap to Drive Sales in 4 Steps

 Common Cash Wrap Mistakes

-As we have seen throughout this article, there are a lot of pieces that go into making a well-designed and fully functional cash wrap.
-If you follow these instructions, you are sure to create something great.
-There are, however, pitfalls that can impede your cash wrap’s performance that you should avoid.
+A lot of pieces go into making a well-designed and fully functional cash wrap.
+If you follow these instructions, you’re sure to create something great.
+There are, however, pitfalls to avoid.

 Bottom Line